freeCodeCamp/freeCodeCamp/guide/english/developer-tools/source-code-editors/index.md

 ![Notepad++ Icon](https://upload.wikimedia.org/wikipedia/commons/0/0f/Notepad%2B%2B_Logo.png)

 Notepad++ is a free, open source code editor, that runs in the Microsoft Windows Environment.
 It was developed in 2003, by Dan Ho.
 It is written in <a href='www.cplusplus.com' target='_blank' rel='nofollow'>C++</a> (the name comes from that).
-Notepad++ supports tabbed editing, wich allows working with multiple open files in a single window, and also can be use as a plain text editor.
+Notepad++ supports tabbed editing, which allows working with multiple open files in a single window, and can be used as a plain text editor.

 <a href='https://notepad-plus-plus.org' target='_blank' rel='nofollow'>notepad-plus-plus.org</a>